 “With the acquisition of the new FLIR scanning system and other safety measures, we’re honoring our commitment to invest in technology and continue to set the bar high when it comes to giving our LRT-1 passengers the safety and protection they deserve.
 We’re also asking those who are not feeling well and have flu-like symptoms to stay at home and postpone their outside travel.” said Andrea Madrid, LRMC Head of Health, Safety, Environment, and Quality (HSEQ) Department.

 In addition to the new thermal scanners, LRMC has upgraded its disinfection measures using Ultraviolet C (UVC) technology, in a technical partnership with UP National Engineering Center (UPNEC).
 LRMC currently uses prototype handheld and 360-degree UVC lamps from UPNEC, as well as the 180-degree UVC lamps procured from Taiwan to complement chemical disinfection of trains and other facilities.

-LRMC has also placed additional safety measures and health protocols for all visitors and staff at LRT-1 stations, facilities, and depot, such as foot baths, drying pads, and daily health checks.
-The LRT-1 is also up-to-date with the passenger, sanitation, and safety promotion guidelines required for operation by the Inter-Agency Task Force.
+LRMC has already instituted other measures such as disinfecting mats, hygiene supply provisions, and daily health checks for all visitors and staff at LRT-1 stations, facilities, and the depot.
+LRMC also ensures that it is up-to-date with the passenger, sanitation, and safety promotion guidelines required for operation by the Inter-Agency Task Force.

-LRT-1 operations have been suspended since March 17 as a result of the government’s extension of the enhanced community quarantine.
-Preventive and maintenance works for the line have been undertaken during this period in accordance with the IATF’s work safety guidelines to ensure improved service.
+Preventive and maintenance work for the line have also been undertaken during the downtime, all of which were done in accordance with the IATF’s work safety guidelines to ensure improved service.